fuzhufozhu/ali_lot/intl.en-US/User Guide/Monitoring and Maintenance/Firmware update.md

     |Update Policy|     -   Static Update: Only update activated devices that meet the specified criteria.
     -   Dynamic Update: All devices that meets the specified criteria receive an update notification.
 If you select Dynamic Update, the system maintains the scope of devices that need to be updated, including devices that have reported the current versions and newly activated devices.
  |
-    |Update Region|     -   All Devices: All devices that belong to the product will be updated.
+    |Apply Update to|     -   All Devices: All devices that belong to the product will be updated.
-    -   Directional Upgrade: If you select Directional Upgrade, Device Range field will appear.
+    -   Selected Devices: If you select Selected Devices, Device Range field will appear.
 You then need to select devices to be updated.
 Only selected devices will be updated.

 **Note:** You can select multiple pending versions if you select to update specified devices.
 The version that you previously selected for update is selected by default.
 If you have not specified any version, all versions are selected by default.